You're in luck if you’re wondering how to lose weight without counting calories. Weight loss can be easier than you think!

 Doing so helps keep your body’s metabolism high while avoiding hunger, physical and mental fatigue, and feeling deprived.

-Studies show that drinking water before meals leads to a significant reduction in food intake and is an effective weight control strategy.
+Studies show that drinking water before meals significantly reduces food intake and is an effective weight control strategy.

 Aim to drink at least 2 cups of water before each meal to trick your body into feeling full so you can eat less food without counting calories.

-Drink water that's cool or cold, rather than room temperature and flavor it with cucumbers, fruit chunks, or lemon if you’d like.
+Drink cool or cold water rather than room temperature water, and flavor it with cucumbers, fruit chunks, or lemon if you’d like.

 By eating foods containing the lowest number of calories first, you’ll feel full with fewer calories for more effective weight loss.